HappenedByProxy/USW-Referencing/README.md

 - No full stop after the year
 - Double colon after "Accessed"
 - Edition gains an "n" (edn instead of ed)
+- No date is "no date" instead of "n.d."

 ## What it's missing:
 - Web pages with no authors need to be italicised.